-5 Ways AI-based Decision-Making Is Changing Healthcare Right Now
+Decision Making in Healthcare: 5 Ways AI Is Changing the Industry Right Now

-Artificial intelligence (AI) in healthcare is growing year-on-year.
+Artificial intelligence in healthcare is growing year on year.
 From its 2020 value of over $6.7 billion, it’s set to increase at a CAGR of 41.8% between now and 2028.
 However, it’s not just the AI in healthcare figures that are growing, its use cases and potential are expanding too.

-The power of AI decision-making is already being implemented in several key healthcare areas, such as healthcare planning, but in the near future, we will see more and more AI-based solutions, from digital healthcare solutions to the way we do insurance.
-Below, we’ve brought together the top industry trends and predict what we’ll be likely to see in the next five years.
+The power of AI decision-making is already being implemented in several key healthcare areas, such as healthcare planning, but in the near future, we will see more and more examples of artificial intelligence in healthcare, from digital healthcare solutions to the way we do insurance.
+Below, we’ve brought together the top industry trends, benefits of AI in medical field, and predict what we’ll be likely to see in the next five years.

 Data is everything, and it’s only through being able to analyze it and do so smartly that businesses, including those that deal with healthcare can expect to survive and thrive in the modern market.

 1. Disease prediction based on statistical data

 As the world’s population ages, the trend in healthcare could be switching from disease curing to disease prevention.
 With approximately a 56% growth rate expected in the numbers of those over 60 by 2030, that will make up around 1.5 billion people who are considered older adults.
 While the increase in lifespan speaks to the successes of medicine, it also presents a challenge to healthcare systems worldwide as older populations tend to have greater and more complex healthcare needs.